 What constitutes a "regular" and "established" place of business?
 The controversies usually center around employees-often salespeople-who work out of their homes.
-Circuit court case law is split, with the Federal Circuit taking a more pro-patentee position than the regional circuits.
+Circuit court case law is split, with pre-TC Heartland Federal Circuit precedent taking a more pro-patentee position than the regional circuits.
 See Grantham v.
 ChallengeCook Bros., Inc., 420 F.2d 1182 (7th Cir.
 1969) (holding employee's home office is not a regular and established place of business); American Cyanamid Co. v.
 Nopco Chem.
 Co., 388 F.2d 818 (4th 1968) (also holding home office is not a regular and established place of business even though the home office contained company brochures, invoices and communications); compare In re Cordis Corp., 769 F.2d 733 (Fed.
 Cir.
 1985) (holding a home office is a regular and established place of business where the home contained company sales literature, copies of communications and the company's products).

 Shortly after the decision in TC Heartland, the Eastern District of Texas issued an opinion broadly defining the concept of "regular and established place of business" so that many home offices would qualify (and thus preserving for the E.D.
 Tex. a bigger share of patent litigation than it would have under a narrower definition).
 See Raytheon Co. v.
 Cray, Inc., 2017 U.S. Dist.
 LEXIS 100887 (June 29, 2017 E.D.
 Tex.).
 That decision drew significant criticism, including a comment from Rep. Darrell Issa (R-Cal.) that the court was essentially "reject[ing] the Supreme Court's unanimous decision."
-See https://arstechnica.com/tech-policy/2017/07/willeast-texas-be-able-to-keep-patent-cases-despite-the-supreme-court/.
-Once again, such issues will soon be at the Federal Circuit for decision.
+See https://arstechnica.com/tech-policy/2017/07/will-east-texas-be-able-to-keep-patent-cases-despite-the-supreme-court/.